sassoftware/ci360-examples-utils/SUPPORT.md

 ## Support

-We use GitHub for tracking bugs and feature requests.
+Project maintainers use GitHub for tracking bugs and managing feature requests.
 Please submit a GitHub issue or pull request for support.